Jobor-Marho/django-receipe-app-api/README.md

 What's in it?

 - API for managing Receipe for Authenticated Users
-- API for managing Tags gor receipe by an authenticated user
+- API for managing Tags for receipe by an authenticated user
 - API for managing ingredients for a receipe by an authenticated user.
-- API for managing receipe Images.
+- API for managing receipe images by an authenticated user.